November 2021 - Marking 40 years of working with rural communities

 Of the founding community - Sisters Mary, Margaret Mary, Joan and Pranee - only Pranee remains.
 Sr Joan is currently in the Pattaya Community and Srs Mary and Margaret have returned to their Shepherd God.
 Twenty one different Thai sisters have worked in the projects for varying intervals over the years, side by side with dedicated local staff and a procession of volunteers.
 All of our efforts have been supported and sustained through the generosity, dedication and commitment of funding partners and friends and to all of these, we wish to express our deepest gratitude.

 At the heart of the projects, is a commitment to foster the dignity of the individual and a sense of belonging to communities where people experience respect, acceptance, love and hope.
-Through the 5 major project areas, the Good Shepherd Sisters and their compassionate and committed mission partners, have a presence in 185 villages, across 4 provinces.
+Through the two major programme areas - Village Outreach and Child and Youth Development, with their associated activities, the Good Shepherd Sisters and their compassionate and committed mission partners, have a presence in over 180 villages, across 4 provinces.